 - 1/4 cup cider vinegar or white vinegar

-1 Pat chops dry with a paper towel, they'll brown better.
+1 Pat dry pork chops and sprinkle with salt and pepper: Pat chops dry with a paper towel, they'll brown better.
 Sprinkle with salt and pepper.

-2 Heat a large, stick-free skillet on medium high heat.
+2 Brown the pork chops on both sides: Heat a large, stick-free skillet on medium high heat.
 Lightly brown the pork chops on both sides, for a minute or two each.